-In FY2012, Home Forward implemented a large-scale reform of rent calculation methods, applicable to all MTW public housing and Section 8 households, as well as VASH and FUP voucher holders.
+In FY2012, Home Forward implemented a large-scale reform of rent calculation methods, applicable to all MTW public housing and Section 8 households as well as to VASH and FUP voucher holders.
 The simplified method distinguishes between the populations of seniors / people with disabilities and “work-focused” households.
 The fundamental premise is that deductions are eliminated from the subsidy calculation and the total tenant payment is determined using a percentage of gross income.

 In early 2013, the federal government imposed sequestration: across-the-board reductions in federal funding.
 In response to these funding cuts, Home Forward amended the activity in FY2014 to increase the percentage of income used to calculate rent.
 The amended percentages are reflected below.